Contest Theme Einstein’s Theory of Relativity

 - Falling dominoes hit a marble

-- Marble rolls down track triggering a mousetrap at the bottom.
+- The marble rolls down track triggering a mousetrap at the bottom.

 - Mousetrap snaps and pulls a string tied to it